An Internship in Peru

 Thanks to the synergy of Canadian and Peruvian organizations, I have had the opportunity to work with a consortium of NGOs dedicated to micro-enterprise development in Chiclayo, Peru.
 Each year, the Canadian

-International Development Agency (CIDA) offers young Canadian graduates the opportunity to gain international development experience by working with the overseas partners of Canadian NGOs, through its International
+International Development Agency offers young Canadian graduates the opportunity to gain international development experience by working with the overseas partners of Canadian NGOs, through its International

 Youth Internship Program.
 This year, I am one of three interns that the Canadian CED Network has placed with Peruvian partner COPEME (Consorcio